 Chemotherapy, or “chemical treatment,” is a common form of cancer treatment that uses drugs to slow or stop the growth of cancer cells.

-In the chemotherapy suite, patients receive the chemotherapy drugs their Cancer Center oncologists
+In the chemotherapy suite, patients receive the chemotherapy drugs their Cancer Center oncologists have prescribed.

 Since some chemotherapy treatments take several hours to complete, the chemo suite provides comfortable infusion chairs for patients.
 A photo mural showing a tranquil scene from the Texas hill country also lines one wall of the infusion room.